Web for Pentester

 XML related attacks

 In this section, XML related attacks will be detailed.
-These types of attacks are common with web services and with applications using XPath to retrieve a configuration setting from a XML file (for example, to know what backend they need to use to authenticate a user, based on the organisation's name provided).
+These types of attacks are common with web services and with applications using XPath to retrieve a configuration setting from an XML file (for example, to know what backend they need to use to authenticate a user, based on the organisation's name provided).

 Example 1